younesbram/OnlineBookstore/README.md

 # OnlineBookstore
-This application lets users browse a collection of books that are available in the bookstore.
+This web-based application uses SQL database combined with PHP to let users browse a collection of books that are available in the bookstore.
 A user can search the bookstore by book name, author name, ISBN, genre, etc..

 # Installation environment
 unzip MOVAMP (movamp.zip) on your local drive, you will find the following: